 Day 8 – Monday 4th Sept - North Weald Airfield & Southend Vulcan (B)

 On the way to Southend, we’ll drop into North Weald to see what’s happening around the airfield, visit the museum and The Squadron Café.
 In the afternoon we see one of only 3 Vulcans in the world to be maintained in 'live' ground running condition.
 XL426 served with the Royal Air Force from 1962 to 1986.
 Upon her retirement she was purchased by a private buyer who had her flown to Southend Airport, Essex.
 After many years of storage at the airport, in 1993 ownership was transferred to the Vulcan Restoration Trust and the Trust began an extensive restoration programme to bring her back to her current condition.

 Day 9 – Tuesday 5th Sept - Mounsell Forts (B)

-Subject to weather and group numbers, a boat trip today will take us out to the Maunsell Army and Navy forts which were built and placed in the Thames Estuary in 1942 to help protect London from airstrikes and sea raids during World War II.
+Subject to weather, a boat trip today will take us out to the Maunsell Army and Navy forts which were built and placed in the Thames Estuary in 1942 to help protect London from airstrikes and sea raids during World War II.
 After the war, the forts became the headquarters for pirate radio stations.
 Today, they are abandoned, eerie and dilapidated structures.